vdesabou/kafka-docker-playground-docs/docs/reusables.md

 #### **Protobuf**

+> [!WARNING]
+> Most of times, it's much simpler to use `playground topic produce` [CLI](/playground%20topic%20produce)
+>
+> Use java producer only if you have very specific requirements such as specifying record timestamp, use key with schema or to do [perf testing](/reusables?id=%f0%9f%91%88-all-sink-connectors)

 If you want to send a complex Protobuf message, the easiest way is to use an Protobuf JAVA producer which creates a Protobuf Record using Maven [plugin](https://github.com/os72/protoc-jar-maven-plugin) and populate it using [j-easy/easy-random](https://github.com/j-easy/easy-random).